espressif/esptool/README.md

 If you're using a premade development board or module then the built-in power regulator is usually good enough, provided the input power supply is adequate.

-It is possible to have a power supply that supplies enough current for the serial bootloader stage, but not enough for normal operation.
+It is possible to have a power supply that supplies enough current for the serial bootloader stage with esptool.py, but not enough for normal firmware operation.
 You may see the 3.3V VCC voltage droop down if you measure it with a multimeter, but you can have problems even if this isn't happening.

 Try swapping in a 3.3V supply with a higher current rating, add capacitors to the power line, and/or shorten any 3.3V power wires.